Appeal Procedure

 2. Uphold but modify.
 In this instance, the Vice President of Student Affairs may elect to uphold the decision established by the hearing panel but modify the sanctions imposed.

-, the initial decision is vacated, and the violation is returned to a hearing panel for a new hearing.
+3. Appeal granted.
+The Vice President may determine that insufficient due process was given to the individual.
+Therefore, the initial decision is vacated, and the violation is returned to a hearing panel for a new hearing.